Esri/cityengine_for_rhino/README.md

 ## Quick Start

+Download and open the ["Street Segment" example](https://github.com/esri/puma/releases/download/v1.0.0/puma_street_segment_example_v1.zip) or create a scene from scratch:

+1. In CityEngine, download e.g. [Tutorial 9](https://doc.arcgis.com/en/cityengine/latest/tutorials/tutorial-9-advanced-shape-grammar.htm) and export the "Parthenon" CGA rules to a RPK (see [Creating a Rule Package](https://doc.arcgis.com/en/cityengine/latest/help/help-rule-package.htm)).
 1. Install Puma from the [Puma market place at food4rhino](https://www.food4rhino.com/app/puma).
-1. Start Rhino and open Grasshopper
+1. Start Rhino and open Grasshopper.
-1. In Grasshopper go to the "Esri" tab and find the "Puma" section, drag the Puma component into the sheet.
+1. In Grasshopper go to the "Esri" tab and find the "Puma" section, drag the Puma component into the document.
-1. Create a "File Path" component and use the "Select one existing file" context menu entry to locate an RPK file from the examples directory.
+1. Right-click on the RPK input parameter to select the "Parthenon" RPK created above.
+Puma will ask you to save the document, so it can store the path to the RPK relative to the document.
+It is best practice to put RPKs next to the Grasshopper document or in a subdirectory.
 1. Create a "Surface" component and use the "Set one surface" context menu entry to draw a surface in Rhino with the "Surface from 3 or 4 corner points" tool.
-1. Connect the "File Path" component to the "RPK" input of Puma and "Surface" to the "Shape" input.
+1. Connect the "Surface" to the "Shapes" input.
 Now Puma will generate the model in the Rhino viewport.

 <div align="center"><a href="https://youtu.be/JHMathmLBY8" target="_blank">
     <img src="https://img.youtube.com/vi/JHMathmLBY8/0.jpg" alt="Puma Demo Video on Youtube" width="640" />